legendsayantan/ShizuTools/README.md

 Better Alternative to UniversalPip - [Extendroid](https://github.com/legendsayantan/Extendroid)

 #### This app is still being developed.
 Feel free to suggest new features, report bugs or contribute to the project.
+But do not expect swift responses as I am usually quite busy.

 ### Installation
 Install the Latest Release Build from [here](https://github.com/legendsayantan/ShizuTools/releases/latest).